mpath-development/hiring/README.md

 We're working hard to create a company that we would want to work for.
 This means an engineering-centered culture and respect for intelligent problem-solvers.

- We've come up with a novel way of approaching native mobile app development, that we think will help nearly every company.
+ We've come up with a novel way of approaching native mobile app development, which we think will help nearly every company.

 * We are looking for bright people to come together and solve interesting problems
 * We are enabling non-developers to build native mobile apps that will make their work, and their lives easier.
 Yay for helping someone go home a little earlier, right?